Colo High School

 Established in 1978, the school caters for approximately 1,000 students enrolled at the school from Year 7 to Year 12; and the school is operated by the New South Wales Department of Education.

 History

 Colo High School was established in 1978 in demountable buildings at North Richmond.
 The current permanent site was occupied in 1980.
 The blue and white colours were chosen to match colours selected by the Uniform Committee.
 Sam Weller, the school's first Deputy Principal, suggested using the school building plan as a basis for the logo.
 David Stone, founding Mathematics teacher, drew up the design which was accepted as the school badge.
 The shape also represents the Tree Of Knowledge, and its three sections, Students, Staff and the Community.

-Classrooms

-There's a main office, administration, common room, library, hall, canteen, senior study, 4 home economics classrooms, 2 music classrooms, 1 gym, 5 visual art classrooms, 2 dark rooms, 7 industrial arts classrooms, 2 agriculture classrooms, 9 math classrooms, 8 science classrooms, 4 language classrooms, 4 social science classrooms, 8 English classrooms, 4 history classrooms and 2 drama.